Camille Bédard

 Biography

 My hometown is Saint-Raymond in Portneuf.
-I moved in Quebec City in 2016 to start my collegial studies in natural sciences at CEGEP Garneau.
-I really liked all my sciences classes during CEGEP, but my favorites were the biology ones.
-So, I decided to do a bachelor’s degree in biology at Laval University in 2018.
+I moved to Quebec City in 2016 to start my collegial studies in natural sciences at CEGEP Garneau.
+I really liked all my science classes during CEGEP, but my favorites were the biology ones.
+So, I decided to do a bachelor’s degree in Biology at Université Laval in 2018.

-I did my first internship in summer 2019 at the laboratory of Pr.
-Louis Bernier.
+I did my first internship in summer 2019 in the laboratory of Pr Louis Bernier.
 I worked on Dutch elm disease which is caused by a pathogenic fungus.
 This was the starting point of my interest in pathogenic fungi.
-Since 2020, I am part of Christian Landry lab’s.
-I did 2 internships and I started my biology master’s degree in fall 2021.
-In the lab, I have mostly been working on azole antifungal resistance.
+My adventure in the Landry Lab started in 2020.
+I did 2 internships and a master in Biology from fall 2021 to summer 2023.
+In the fall of 2023, I started a PhD degree.
+In the lab, I have mostly been working on antifungal resistance.

 Research interests